GoogleCloudPlatform/datalake-modernization-workshops/dataproc-labs/README.md

 This repo hosts minimum viable self-contained, end-to-end solutions that showcase Spark on GCP and its integration with other GCP services.
 They are intended to demystify our products and their integration.

+Note: Needs minor modification - this was copied from the git repo of Anagha Khanolkar - anagha-google alias.
+Change git clone command referncing "anagha-google" with GoogleCloudPlatform/datalake-modernization-workshops

 | # | About | Tags |
 | -- | :--- | :--- |
 | [01](1-dataproc-serverless-with-terraform) |  Orchestration of Spark jobs on Dataproc Serverless with Airflow on Cloud Composer 2 | #Spark-On-Dataproc-Serverless #Spark #Airflow #Composer |